hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 25**

-- D. Implement routinely scheduled failovers of your databases 64％
+- D. Implement routinely scheduled failovers of your databases 64％/tartar
-- Option D, implementing routinely scheduled failovers of your databases, is the best option in this scenario.
-This ensures that if the primary database crashes, the replica will automatically be promoted to the master and take over database operations, preventing any downtime or data loss.
-This can be achieved by setting up automatic failover mechanisms or by manually promoting the replica to the master as soon as the primary database goes down.
+- (AWS_Sam)The correct answer is D
+  The question is asking how to avoid the situation of not failing over.
+The answer is to test the failover procedure.
+The question does *NOT*ask about what happens in the future and whether the secondary node is large enough.

 <hr />